dgroomes/hibernate-playground/README.md

 * [ ] Consider using Hibernate Tools, try out the codegen.
 I like the jOOQ codegen, for example.
 * [ ] Create a SQLite-specific project to showcase the interesting things with a Hibernate-to-SQLite integration: specifically the community dialects.
+* [ ] Consider splitting `joins/` into subprojects `hql/` and `criteria/`.
+This way, we can contrast the differences more easily.
+      Specifically, I want to contrast the "N + 1 selection problem".
+With the Criteria API, we have the option to get a nice "full fetch".
+But with HQL, we are stuck with subsequent fetches.

 ## Reference